kragen/derctuo/markdown/multimeter-metrology.md

 unfortunately are rather difficult for me to procure.

-Hamer also goes into the history of other metrological standards for voltage (a word he disdains to use, preferring "emf") and other electromagnetic units.
+Hamer also goes into the history of other metrological standards for voltage (a word he disdains to use, preferring “emf”) and other electromagnetic units.
 He points out that in theory you can use an [absolute electrometer][7] as a standard, using the permittivity of free space and precise measures of current, but that this gives an error on the order of 100 ppm.
-(He doesn't go into detail, but it turns out this is a matter of charging a known capacitance, constructed as above, to a known voltage or charge and measuring the resulting force; one version is an electrostatic balance where the electrostatic
+(He doesn’t go into detail, but it turns out this is a matter of charging a known capacitance, constructed as above, to a known voltage or charge and measuring the resulting force; one version is an electrostatic balance where the electrostatic